VitasSalvantes/StateCodelab/README.md

 [![current version](https://img.shields.io/badge/current_version-1.0-green)](#ComposeCodelab)

-This is a simple app for Android that was created as part of [Jetpack Compose pathway](https://developer.android.com/courses/pathways/compose) by Google.
+This is a simple todo app for Android that was created as part of [Jetpack Compose pathway](https://developer.android.com/courses/pathways/compose) by Google.

 ## Table of contents